Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Introduction

-\paragraph{Outline of the Proofs.} We now outline the proof of Theorem \ref{thm:main theorem type I singularity then entropy has lower bound}.
+Given a closed curve $\Gamma$ with turning number $m$, we run the CSF starting from this curve.
+If the flow hits a type I singularity, then after rescaling it must be an Abresch-Langer curve.
+The continuity of entropy shows that the entropy of $\Gamma$ is bounded from below by the entropy of this Abresch-Langer curve.
+Using Au's result and the monotonicity property of entropy, we show that this Abresch-Langer curve has entropy bounded from below by the entropy of the $m$-covered circle.
+Thus we conclude the proof.

 The main technical challenge is showing that the entropy functional is continuous under small perturbations near a closed shrinker $\Gamma$.
-Note that the entropy functional not continuous in general: a sequence of rescalings at a point on a sphere converges to a hyperplane in the limit, however, a hyperplane has entropy 1, while a sphere has entropy at least $\sqrt{2}$.
-Our method for showing that the entropy functional is continuous near a closed shrinker $\Gamma\subset \R^2$ consists of two steps.
-Firstly, Proposition \ref{prop:continuous when compact} is a general result giving a sufficient condition for the $F$-functional of a closed immersed hypersurface $\Sigma\subset \R^{n+1}$ to be continuous at $\Sigma$, namely, when $(x_0,t_0)$ is restricted to a compact subset $K\subset \R^{n+1}\times (0,\infty)$ and variations are restricted to a subset $\mathcal{B}\subset C^{2,\alpha}(\Sigma)$ of variations with a uniform $C^{2,\alpha}$ bound.
+Note that the entropy functional is not continuous in general: a sequence of rescalings at a point on a sphere converges to a hyperplane in the limit, however, a hyperplane has entropy 1, while a sphere has entropy at least $\sqrt{2}$.
+We prove that the entropy functional is continuous near a closed shrinker $\Gamma\subset \R^2$ in two steps.